Notice of Pre-AIA or AIA Status

 Specifically, applicant argues about the SCHOLTEN reference separately though, it is the combination of the prior art that makes the instant invention obvious.
 Therefore, these arguments are not convincing.

 Applicant argues that the secondary reference RAHMAN teaches away from using the specifically claimed Galdieria.
-The examiner disagrees as RAHMAN also teaches of advantages of using Galdieria in that it has for being a compound to extract phycocyanin from since Galdieria sulphuria cab grow at relatively high temperatures and low pH (Page 1234, column 1, paragraph 2, line 12).
+The examiner disagrees as RAHMAN also teaches of advantages of using Galdieria in that it can be used for being a compound to extract phycocyanin from since Galdieria sulphuria cab grow at relatively high temperatures and low pH (Page 1234, column 1, paragraph 2, line 12).
 Therefore, this does not teach away.

 All claims remain rejected.